-NinFit Beginner is Elemental 5's foundational youth program for ages 5–12.
-Students train parkour, tumbling, and trampoline together in one class, building the physical tools that support long-term athletic development.
+NinFit Beginner is Elemental 5's foundational weekly movement class for ages 5-12.
+Students train parkour, tumbling, trampoline, and ninja-style movement together, building the physical tools that support long-term athletic development.

 Students learn how to jump, land, roll, vault, swing, climb, tumble, bounce, and move with control.
 Along the way, they also learn how to listen, take turns, work through frustration, and keep showing up.